ndy7stillx86ihz/django-oauth2-authentication-sample/README.md

 # auth
-This is a sample Django app to authenticate with [GitHub](http://github.com) as a third-party OAuth2 provider.
+This app is a fork from the [OAuth2-Integration-with-OAuthlib-and-GitHub](https://github.com/mchesler613/OAuth2-Integration-with-OAuthlib-and-GitHub) repo.
+This is a sample Django app to authenticate with an IDP as a third-party OAuth2 provider.

 ## Deployment
-This app is deployed on AWS running SSL [here](https://aws.djangodemo.com/auth).
-This app contains a secret page whose secret content can only be viewed after authenticating with GitHub.
+This app contains a secret page whose secret content can only be viewed after authenticating with the IDP.

 Before authentication, the [secret page](https://aws.djangodemo.com/auth/page/) looks like this: